wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/start/guided-tour.md

 │   ├── server/            # Your server code (NodeJS) goes here.
 │   ├── auth/              # All auth-related pages/components and logic.
 │   ├── file-upload/       # Logic for uploading files to S3.
-│   └── payment/           # Logic for handling Stripe payments and webhooks.
+│   ├── payment/           # Logic for handling Stripe payments and webhooks.
+│   └── user/              # Logic related to users and their accounts.
 ├── .env.server            # Dev environment variables for your server code.
 ├── .env.client            # Dev environment variables for your client code.
 ├── .prettierrc            # Prettier configuration.
 ├── tailwind.config.js     # TailwindCSS configuration.
 ├── package.json
 ├── package-lock.json